Frequently Asked Questions

 Dance classes can be a great introduction to group learning, but it’s important to find an experienced teacher that is patient with little dancers.
 It’s perfectly normal for a child to watch the class before joining in and we always encourage caregivers to be patient and allow the child to go at their own pace.
 A free trial class is always available for this reason so there is no pressure to begin participating fully right away.

 A dancer’s motivation to persist with the demands of dance training is directly related to how well their unique needs at their stage of development are being met.
-We offer three separate levels for the early years for this reason and four distinct levels for our older children’s dance programs.
+We offer four separate levels for the early years for this reason and four distinct levels for our older children’s dance programs.
 Adult have their own dreams and goals that need to be nurtured and honoured.
 Friendship, skill building, artistry and performance are all key and must be managed with the unique needs of the dancers in mind at each stage of their journey.

 Each of our classes has a uniform.
 This helps to keep the focus on the student’s dancing and not on what they are wearing.
 Uniforms are chosen with the dancer’s safety and comfort in mind.
 Different styles of dance require different types of shoes and attire.
 Uniforms can be ordered at the front desk.
 (There is no uniform for Adult dance classes.
 Adult dancers are encouraged to wear whatever makes them feel amazing.)